yangshun/tech-interview-handbook/domain/security.md

 #### Negotiating Encryption

 The goal of this stage is for the client and server to agree upon and establish encryption to protect future communication, by generating an identical session key.
-One possible algorithm to generate the key is the Diffie–Hellman key exchange scheme.
+One possible algorithm to generate the session key is the Diffie–Hellman key exchange scheme.
 Each party generates a public/private key pair and exchanges the public key.
 After obtaining an authentic copy of each other's public keys, each party can compute a shared secret offline.

 The basis of this procedure for classic Diffie-Hellman is: